 With more than 40 years of service and experience, LifeMoves is the largest and most effective nonprofit committed to ending the cycle of homelessness in Silicon Valley.

-LifeMoves operates nine shelters from Daly City to San Jose, as well as eight other facilities that include permanent supportive housing sites and a drop-in center that provides two meals a day, as well as shower and laundry facilities.
+LifeMoves operates 17 facilities from Daly City to San Jose.
 On any given night, we feed, clothe and house approximately 750 people, about one-half of whom are minor children.

 Last year, 89% of families and 73% of individuals completing our interim shelter programs successfully returned to stable housing, equipped with the life skills and competencies needed to maintain long-term self-sufficiency.